TECHNICAL DESCRIPTION

 VIII.
 Discrepancy in scale

 The room dimensions and total floor areas shown on the floor plans refer to the raw state before plastering and tiling.
-This means that the figures given are up to the raw brick and concrete walls, so the actual final dimensions may be slightly smaller after plastering and painting.
+This means that the figures given are up to the raw brick and plasterboard walls, so the actual final dimensions may be slightly smaller after plastering and painting.

 The buyer has received, understood and accepted the technical specifications and formally confirms this by signing the sales or preliminary contract.
 The document thus becomes valid as part of the contract once the parties have read, understood and approved its contents.